MicrosoftDocs/visualstudio-docs/docs/debugger/intellitrace.md

 - **.NET Framework events**

    By default, IntelliTrace records the most common .NET Framework events.
-For example, ror a Check Checkbox event, IntelliTrace collects the checkbox state and text.
+For example, for a <xref:System.Windows.Forms.CheckBox.CheckedChanged?displayProperty=nameWithType> event, IntelliTrace collects the checkbox state and text.

 - **SharePoint 2010 and SharePoint 2013 application events**